 Clovelly to Coogee

-On the other side of Clovelly Beach the coastal walk towards Coogee continues on its final stretch.
+On the other side of Clovelly Beach, the coastal walk towards Coogee continues on its final stretch.

 For the most part, the last section of the walk goes around Gordons Bay, a picturesque and protected aquatic reserve.
 There is a steep section of steps along the route, so keep that in mind.
 In the centre of the bay is a small beach.

 As you exit Gordons Bay and through the beautiful suburban houses, you’ll arrive at a Dunningham Reserve on the northern headland of Coogee Beach.
-This large grassed area is great place to relax next to the beach and admire the views.
+This large grassed area is a great place to relax next to the beach and admire the views.
 Don’t forget to visit the Giles Bath, Dolphin Point and the Bali Memorial while you’re here.

 There are plenty of restaurants and bars around Coogee Beach.
-The Coogee Pavilion, with its rooftop bar is probably worth checking out.
+The Coogee Pavilion, with its rooftop bar, is probably worth checking out.